SBA Loans For Startups: Types, Terms, & How To Apply

 How Can The SBA Help My Startup?

-The Small Business Administration was established to provide small business owners with the resources they need to successfully operate their own businesses.
-In addition to training and advocacy, the SBA offers loan programs that give business owners the money they need for anything from acquiring a business or franchise to hiring new employees to funding equipment purchases.
+The Small Business Administration (SBA) was established to provide small business owners with the resources they need to successfully operate their own businesses.
+In addition to training and advocacy, the SBA offers loan programs.
+SBA loans can be used for reasons such as:

-The SBA helps all small businesses, including startups.
 It’s no secret that startups are viewed as riskier endeavors.
 Whereas established businesses have proof of their success in the form of financial statements, tax returns, and other documents, startup owners are reliant on their business plans and industry experience.
 After all, the idea behind a startup may be a game-changer, but it isn’t yet proven — at least not in the eyes of a lender.

 Types Of SBA Funding For Startups